swarmee/partySearch/readme.md

 # Complex Event Modelling in Elasticsearch

 ## Executive Summary
-This guide walks through the theory and practice of modelling complex data events in elasticsearch, with the aim of providing a single event level datastore that is able to support both event and party analysis.
+This guide walks through the theory and practice of modelling complex data events in elasticsearch for speed and limited data storage, with the aim of providing a single event level datastore that is able to support both event and party analysis.
 It is targeted at data architects designing how data should be modelled in elasticsearch for general business intelligence as well as fraud analysis.

 ## Modelling Theory
 Historically our primary approach to store and analyse complex real world events has been relational database tables.
 Complex events are generally modelled in the below structure leveraging foreign key relationships to represent the context of the characteristics within the original event.
 The model attempts to model all events in a way that standardises the location of common attributes.